Synthetixio/SIPs/content/sccp/sccp-182.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to lower the `MaxMarketValueUSD` on futures markets as follows:
+This SCCP proposes to lower the `MaxMarketValueUSD` on futures markets to the following:

 - On BTC to 3 million USD
 - On ETH to 7 million USD